 Treatment in these instances may require not only repair of the torn ligament, but surgical correction of any bony abnormalities that may have precipitated the condition.

-Certainly a conservative regimen of immobilization of the joint for a period of 4-6 weeks should be tried first in an effort to allow the ligament to heal on its own.
+Again, a conservative regimen of immobilization of the joint for a period of 4-6 weeks should be tried first in an effort to allow the ligament to heal on its own.
+If that fails to solve the problem, then surgery would be the next step.

 KLM ORTHOTICS In my opinion, the best pre-made orthotic available.
 Offers the best combination of support and cushioning.
 Will work in the greatest percentage of people who try a pre-made orthotic. (keep in mind, everyone's foot structure is different and so unlike a prescription orthotic, pre-made devices can be hit or miss).
 In order to treat capsulitis, this orthotic has to be ordered with a metatarsal pad.
 Click the link below for a full description.